 Depending on individual tour guides’ status and place of establishment, their rights to provide services vary.
 More detail on this in Guiding Regulations.
-This page contains an overview of the 13 countries in the EU regulating tour guiding, the current legislation on the area, as well as a note on Brexit.
+This page contains an overview of the 13 countries in the EU regulating tour guiding and the current legislation on the area.

 ETOA’s policy objectives